 Chapter 5 - ONGOIN G MONITORING General s.5(1), Sch.
 2, AMLO 5.1 Ongoing monitoring is an essential component of effective AML/CFT Systems.
-An MSO must continuously monitor its business relationship with a customer in two aspects: (a) ongoing CDD: reviewing from time to time documents, data and information relating to the customer that have been obtained by the MSO for the purpose of complying with the requirements imposed under Part 2 of Schedule 2 to ensure that they are up-to-date and relevant; and (b) transaction monitoring: (i) conducting appropriate scrutiny of transactions carried out for the customer to ensure that they are consistent with the MSO's knowledge of the customer, the customer's business, risk profile and source of funds; and (ii) identifying transactions that (A) are complex, unusually large in amount or of an unusual pattern, and (B) have no apparent economic or lawful purpose; and examining the background and purposes of those transactions and setting out the findings in writing.
+An MSO must continuously monitor its business relationship with a customer in two aspects: (a) ongoing CDD: reviewing from time to time documents, data and information relating to the customer that have been obtained by the MSO for the purpose of complying with the requirements imposed under Part 2 of Schedule 2 to ensure that they are up-to-date and relevant; and (b) transaction monitoring: (i) conducting appropriate scrutiny of transactions carried out for the customer to ensure that they are consistent with the MSO's knowledge of the customer, the customer's business, risk profile and source of funds; and (ii) identifying transactions that (i) are complex, unusually large in amount or of an unusual pattern, and (ii) have no apparent economic or lawful purpose; and examining the background and purposes of those transactions and setting out the findings in writing.
 Ongoing C DD s.5(1)(a), Sch.
 2, AMLO 5.2 To ensure documents, data and information of a customer obtained are up-to-date and relevant 52 , an MSO should undertake reviews of existing CDD records of customers on a regular basis and/or upon trigger events 53 .
 Clear policies and procedures should be developed, especially on the frequency of periodic review or what constitutes a trigger event. s.5(1)(a), Sch.
 2, AMLO 5.3 All customers that present high ML/TF risks should be subject to a minimum of an annual review, or more frequent reviews if deemed necessary by the MSO, to ensure the CDD information retained remains up-to-date and relevant.
-Transactio n monitori ng systems and processes s.19(3), Sch.
+Transactio n monitorin ng Transaction ı monitoring systems and processes s.19(3), Sch.
 2, AMLO 5.4 An MSO should establish and maintain adequate systems and processes to monitor transactions.
-The design, degree of automation and sophistication of transaction monitoring systems and processes should be developed appropriately having regard to the following factors: (a) the size and complexity of its business; (b) the ML/TF risks arising from its business; (c) the nature of its systems and controls; (d) the monitoring procedures that already exist to satisfy other business needs; and (e) the nature of the products and services provided (which includes the means of delivery or communication).
+The design, degree of automation and sophistication of transaction monitoring systems and processes should be developed appropriately having regard to the following factors: (a) the size and complexity of its business; (b) the ML/TF risks arising from its business; (c) the nature of its systems and controls; (d) the monitoring procedures that already exist to satisfy other business needs; and (e) the nature of the products and services provided (which includes the means of

-Keeping the CDD information up-to-date and relevant does not mean that an MSO has to re-verify identities that have been verified (unless doubts arise as to the veracity or adequacy of the information previously obtained for the purposes of customer identification and verification).
-While it is not necessary to regularly review the existing CDD records of a dormant customer, an MSO
+Keeping the CDD information up-to-date and relevant does not mean that an MSO has to re-verify identities that have been verified (unless doubts arise as to the veracity or adequacy of the evidence information previously obtained for the purposes of customer identification and verification).